 5. Bioplastic Compostables

 Bioplastics are materials made from sugar cane fibers, corn, and potato starch.
 They are an eco-friendly alternative to petroleum-based plastics which can take hundreds of years to biodegrade in the environment.
-Since bioplastics they are generated from sustainable sources, they will break down naturally instead of producing more plastic waste into the environment.
+Since bioplastics are generated from sustainable sources, they will break down naturally instead of producing more plastic waste into the environment.

 Bioplastic compostable products will look and feel just like regular plastic.
 Products such as compostable cutlery, tableware, straws, cups, plastic bags, and packaging are commonly made from bioplastics.
-Some multinational corporations, such as Coca-Cola and Heinz, are opting to switch to produce a percentage of their packaging using bioplastics in an effort to be more environmentally friendly.
+Some multinational corporations, such as Coca-Cola and Heinz, are opting to switch and produce a percentage of their packaging using bioplastics in an effort to be more environmentally friendly.
 This may be the right step forward.

 Hemp is an eco-friendly material that is replacing plastic-based materials for both clothing and home decor.
 It is grown free of pesticides or fertilizers and will yield more than 250% more fiber than cotton and 500% more pulp fiber than forest wood per acre.
 Cotton uses 50% more water than hemp in order to be turned into fabric, this makes it a much more sustainable option over cotton.